2013 Frankfurt Motor Show and Toyota

 – 18-inch TRD wheels

-– Michelin Pilot Sport Cup tyres for a mixed use on the road and on the track
+– Michelin Pilot Sport Cup tires for a mixed-use on the road and on the track

 A racing cockpit

-Matching the colours outside, the dual tone Recaro bucket seats feature black leather side bolsters and blue Alcantara®.
+Matching the colors outside, the dual-tone Recaro bucket seats feature black leather side bolsters and blue Alcantara®.
 The same blue Alcantara® covers part of the door panels and the dashboard to give the interior a more cohesive, racing-inspired feel.